Mac app for short-form clips

 What you need

-• Enough disk space for source videos, rendered clips, and the bundled transcription model.
+- Enough disk space for source videos, rendered clips, and the 1.5GB local transcription model.

 Private by default.